Zac Taylor: Nebraska

 After his 2004 season Taylor looked at multiple NCAA Division I schools, including Memphis, Marshall and Nebraska.
 Nebraska had abandoned their long standing running/option offense for an entirely new, West Coast offense led by newly appointed coach Bill Callahan.
 The Huskers had a rebuilding season in 2004, going 5–6 and missing a bowl bid for the first time since 1968.
 His recruitment late in the 2004–05 off-season by the Huskers was described as a "lucky break" due to the Huskers' lack of quarterbacks at the time.

 Taylor had a rough start, statistically speaking, in his 2005 year at Nebraska, completing 39 of 89 passes for 399 yards with a touchdown and three interceptions in his first three games.
-In his fourth game however, Taylor had a breakout day against Iowa State, throwing for a school record 431 yards on 36 of 55 passing with two touchdowns.
+However, in his fourth game, Taylor had a breakout day against Iowa State, throwing for a school record 431 yards on 36 of 55 passing with two touchdowns.
 The 36 completions was also a school record at the time.
 He would struggle again five weeks later throwing for only 117 yards against Kansas as the Cornhuskers lost to the Jayhawks for the first time in 37 years.
-He would have up and down performances throughout the season, ending in a 30–3 win against Colorado where he threw 392 yards, and a come-from-behind 32–28 win against the Michigan Wolverines in the Alamo Bowl, where he threw a Nebraska bowl record 3 touchdown passes.
+Taylor had up and down performances throughout the season, ending in a 30–3 victory over Colorado where he threw 392 yards, and a come-from-behind 32–28 victory over the Michigan Wolverines in the Alamo Bowl, where he threw a Nebraska bowl record three touchdown passes.
 Taylor broke the school record for passing yards in a season with 2,653 yards on 55.1% of his passes being complete.

 In his 2006 opener against Louisiana Tech, Taylor showed significant improvement over his season-opener the previous year, completing 22 of 33 attempts for 287 yards with three touchdowns and one interception.
-The game after, against Nicholls State, Taylor once again showed his precision in passing the ball, finishing 19 of 23 for 202 yards and a new career-best in four touchdown passes.
+In the next game against Nicholls State, Taylor once again showed his precision in passing the ball, finishing 19 of 23 for 202 yards and a new career-best in four touchdown passes.

 Taylor led the Nebraska Cornhuskers to a record of 9–3 with an appearance in the 2006 Big 12 Championship Game, facing off against the Oklahoma Sooners.
 Taylor passed for 2,789 yards and 24 touchdown passes during the regular season and earned Big 12 Offensive Player of the Year.

 Statistics

-Playing career
+Professional career

-Taylor went undrafted in the 2007 NFL Draft.
+Taylor went undrafted in the 2007 NFL draft.
 He was signed by the Tampa Bay Buccaneers but was cut, according to Taylor, as he was packing to leave for training camp.
 Taylor then went to Canada and joined the Winnipeg Blue Bombers in the CFL.
 He spent the season on the team's practice roster, but did not return for the 2008 season.
 The Blue Bombers lost the 95th Grey Cup that season.